Hampshire England 'Hantshire' - John Speed - Circa 1676

 Delicate and beautiful map with a small unobtrusive tear at the top middle page fold line.
 Grading and pricing commensurate.

-Until his late thirties, John Speed was a tailor by trade but his passion for history and map-making led him to gain a patron in Sir Fulke Greville, the poet and statesman, who found him a post in the customs and helped subsidize his map-making, giving him “full liberty to express the inclination of my mind”.
-He became acquainted with the publisher William Camden, whose descriptive text was used by Speed for most of the maps in his atlas “The Theatre of Empire of Great Britain” published most probably in 1612 although it bears the date 1611 on the main title page.
+Until his late thirties, John Speed was a tailor by trade but his passion for history and map-making led him to gain a patron in Sir Fulke Greville, the poet and statesman, who found him a post in the customs and helped subsidise his map-making, giving him “full liberty to express the inclination of my mind”.
+He became acquainted with the publisher William Camden, whose descriptive text was used by Speed for most of the maps in his atlas “The first edition of the Theatre of Empire of Great Britain” was published most probably in 1612 although the original bears the date 1611 on the main title page.
 The maps were engraved in Amsterdam by Jodocus Hondius, one of the foremost engravers of his time.
 Speed’s maps are unique historical documents of their time and the town plans featured on the maps are in most cases the first information we have of their early appearance.
 Their artistry has guaranteed the collectability of these maps in the centuries that have followed.

 John Speed (1551 or 1552 – 28 July 1629) was an English cartographer, chronologer and historian of Cheshire origins.
 The son of a citizen and Merchant Taylor in London, he rose from his family occupation to accept the task of drawing together and revising the histories, topographies and maps of the Kingdoms of Great Britain as an exposition of the union of their monarchies in the person of King James I and VI.
 He accomplished this with remarkable success, with the support and assistance of the leading antiquarian scholars of his generation.
 He drew upon and improved the shire maps of Christopher Saxton, John Norden and others, being the first to incorporate the hundred-boundaries into them, and he was the surveyor and originator of many of the town or city plans inset within them.
 His work helped to define early modern concepts of British national identity.
 His Biblical genealogies were also formally associated with the first edition of the King James Bible.
 He is among the most famous of English mapmakers.